microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 Any number in between is valid.
 For instance, if it's 0.5, the element closest to the middle of the viewport is being anchored.

-### ScrollingView.ScrollFrom method
+### ScrollView.AddScrollVelocity method

 Asynchronously adds scrolling inertia.

-When an inertiaDecayRate is provided to ScrollFrom, it is applied during the duration of the scroll and then reverts back to the default (0.95, 0.95).
+When an inertiaDecayRate is provided to AddScrollVelocity, it is applied during the duration of the scroll and then reverts back to the default (0.95, 0.95).

-### ScrollingView.ScrollableWidth (and ScrollableHeight) property
+### ScrollView.ScrollableWidth (and ScrollableHeight) property

 Gets the horizontal length of the content that can be scrolled.
 Defaults to 0.